 On May 5, 2012, in celebration of the company’s 40th anniversary and debut at The Smith Center for the Performing Arts, NBT collaborated with singer songwriter Matt Goss on a special performance featuring original choreography by Canfield, set to the music of Goss.
 In December 2012, Mr. Canfield choreographed and premiered an all-new production of The Nutcracker, complete with new sets, costumes and full orchestra.
 This highly-anticipated production was his first full-length ballet for the company as well as for Las Vegas audiences.

-Mr. Canfield remains active with the Northwest Dance Project in Portland, Oregon where he choreographs and instructs dancers from around the country along with some of the dance world’s most recognized directors and choreographers.
+Mr. Canfield remains active with the NW Dance Project in Portland, Oregon where he choreographs and instructs dancers from around the country along with some of the dance world’s most recognized directors and choreographers.
 He also serves on the Board of Directors of the Gerald Arpino and Robert Joffrey Foundation.